I recently received a question from a reader:

 You can let your child know that it is possible to ask a spirit to leave their space.
 It is also possible to call on an angel to come and take the lost spirit away.
 If your child sees spirits in her bedroom at night, place a little angel symbol somewhere for her to hold if she gets scared.
 Teach her a simple prayer such as ‘Archangel Michael, come and take away this lost spirit’.
 Remind her that she has angels who look after her and who can remove the lost spirits.

-Hopefully this article is helpful for parents out there who have been through this with their child.
+Hopefully, this article is helpful for parents out there who have been through this with their child.
 If you have some experience in this area, feel free to present other ideas or suggestions in the comments section below.
-Or if your child has seen a spirit, feel free to talk about your experiences with this below.